Working from Home, Business Email and Discipline

 What worked for me…

-After years of becoming established, I realized that a physical address/location was unnecessary.
-So I went wholly virtual and never looked back.
+Several years after establishing my business, I realized a physical address/location was unnecessary.
+So, I went wholly virtual and never looked back.

 Employees will discover the added benefit of a better quality of life (no commute time, traffic, expensive wardrobes) and seek virtual opportunities.
 Win-win.